-- Q The expansion is a string that is the value of parameter quoted in a format that can be reused as input. - E The expansion is a string that is the value of parameter with backslash escape sequences expanded as with the \$'...' quoting mechanism. - P The expansion is a string that is the result of expanding the value of parameter as if it were a prompt string (see Section 6.9 [Controlling the Prompt], page 97). - A The expansion is a string in the form of an assignment statement or declare command that, if evaluated, will recreate parameter with its attributes and value. - a The expansion is a string consisting of flag values representing parameter's attributes.
+- U The expansion is a string that is the value of parameter with lowercase alphabetic characters converted to uppercase. - u The expansion is a string that is the value of parameter with the first character converted to uppercase, if it is alphabetic. - L The expansion is a string that is the value of parameter with uppercase alphabetic characters converted to lowercase. - Q The expansion is a string that is the value of parameter quoted in a format that can be reused as input. - E The expansion is a string that is the value of parameter with backslash escape sequences expanded as with the \$'...' quoting mechanism.

+- P The expansion is a string that is the result of expanding the value of parameter as if it were a prompt string (see Section 6.9 [Controlling the Prompt], page 98). - A The expansion is a string in the form of an assignment statement or declare command that, if evaluated, will recreate parameter with its attributes and value. - K Produces a possibly-quoted version of the value of parameter, except that it prints the values of indexed and associative arrays as a sequence of quoted key-value pairs (see Section 6.7 [Arrays], page 95). - a The expansion is a string consisting of flag values representing pa-rameter's attributes.